vinchamp77/AndroidNews/README.md

 ![](screenshots/Android_News_Overview.gif)

-> This app is work in progress and may be over-engineered to showcase the recommended app architecture and diverse array of technologies.
+> This app is work in progress and may be over-engineered to showcase the best pratices and diverse array of technologies.

 ## Features
 - Bookmark article